TheBeachLab/selfiebot/README.md

 Selfiebot
 =========
 This is a modified version of the [original selfiebot project](https://github.com/nodebox/selfiebot).
 Selfiebot is a drawing robot that draws quick selfie images.
 This is a Processing sketch that converts the images to G-code using a canny edge detection.
-See some examples in the `Export` folder.
+See some examples in the `Samples` folder.

 ![Demo selfiebot output](./g/selfie.jpg)